Russian Facebook rival eyes 2012 stake sale, IPO

 MOSCOW Russia's biggest social network Vkontakte.ru may sell a small stake ahead of an initial public offering in 2012 or 2013, its co-founder told the website Gazeta.ru, as it seeks to cash-in on the huge popularity of Russian internet IPOs.

-The search engine Yandex (YNDX.O) and the internet group Mail.ru (MAILRq.L) have raised nearly $2.5 billion in New York and London between them in the past 15 months, a quarter of the total raised in all Russian IPOs since the 2008 financial crisis.
+The search engine Yandex and the internet group Mail.ru have raised nearly $2.5 billion (1.6 billion pounds) in New York and London between them in the past 15 months, a quarter of the total raised in all Russian IPOs since the 2008 financial crisis.

 "We think it will be possible to proceed with an IPO in 2012 or 2013," the website's founder Pavel Durov told Gazeta.ru.

-"We may sell a small stake -- around 3 percent -- before the IPO in order to increase the market capitalization of the company," he said, adding there were no ongoing talks to sell the stake to Mail.ru, Yandex or Google (GOOG.O).
+"We may sell a small stake -- around 3 percent -- before the IPO in order to increase the market capitalisation of the company," he said, adding there were no ongoing talks to sell the stake to Mail.ru, Yandex or Google.

 Durov would not comment on how much the company wants to raise or whether it was in talks with investment banks.